 Botswana and Zambia were seperated by the rushing Zambeze river, and the Kazangula ferry was the way across.
 We parked our car in the line of vehicles and waited for the ferry to arrive.
 Naturally, as the only white guys around, touts honed in on us like flies towards honey.

 We were swamped by people who wanted to help us cross the border, be our guides, guard our car, chaperone us, and change our money.
 By now we knew their game.
 We refused them at first, and when they persisted, we flat-out ignored them.

 The ferry arrived and we drove onto it, at the front of the ferry to be the first ones off.
 The ferry was loaded with cars and trucks passing into Zambia.
 All the while the touts continued to shake us down for money on the ferry.

 We grew ever more impatient, turning what would have been a relaxing ferry ride in the afternoon sunlight into a situation we couldn’t wait to leave.
 Jeff and I stared into the churning green river, and Wessel lit up a cigarette to calm down.

 With a metallic clang, we disembarked down the steel gangplanks and our tyres touched the Zambian shore.
 The border here was a large, fenced off compound.
 We parked and made our way from building to building, stamping documents, visiting police, and paying fees.

-I stared disapprovingly at my passport stamp – a faint smear of blue ink, which didn’t show the date, or even the country.
+I laughed disapprovingly at my passport stamp – a faint smear of blue ink, which didn’t show the date, or even the country.
 Oh well.
 TIA.
 Now in Zambia, the touts had vanished.
 Peace.
 Once again, the sun was setting, casting gorgeous long shadows along the tangerine landscape.
 Tomorrow, we would see one of the world’s largest waterfalls – Victoria Falls.